Animals Adda

 Lifecycle

-Earwigs typically live for approximately a year from hatching.
+Earwigs generally live for about a year from the time they hatch.
 They begin mating during the autumn season, and they can be found collectively during the winter and autumn.
 It is known that the female and male will reside in a chamber of debris, clefts, or soil at the depth of 2.5 centimetres.

 Predators